 Learning Anytime, with Anybody in a Global perspective

-OPEDUCA Global sees to the students’ understanding of one’s own region as a composing part of global society.
-The concept expands the working of Flight for Knowledge and BusinessClass, taking students’ study of the fabric of society from local to global by ways of exchanges with peers, Teachers and Educators in other regions around the world and the use of educational sources beyond one’s own region.
+OPEDUCA Global manifests the local-to-global learning connection, taking the regional working of the other instruments to the global level through exchanges and connected learning processes.
+It sees to the student's understanding of one’s own region as a composing part of a global society.
+The concept expands the working of Flight for Knowledge and BusinessClass, taking students’ study of the fabric of society from local to global by way of exchanges with Peers, Teachers and Educators in other regions around the world, reaching out to educational sources beyond one’s own region.

-Understanding that social consensus on what is considered (un-)sustainable and what constitutes progress can differ across cultures, countries and regions, it is an essential component of ESD to have students experience how objective the ‘knowing’ about these is, if (normative) valuations play a role, how people (re-)act towards sustainability.
+Understanding that social consensus on what is considered (un-)sustainable and what constitutes progress can differ across cultures, countries and regions, it is an essential component of ESD to have students experience how objective the ‘knowing’ about these is if (normative) valuations play a role, learning to understand how people (re-)act towards sustainability.

-Todays' youth are obviously requested to not only understand the interconnected world in which they live and the complexities of the global challenges faced, but also see a way forward and become competent to interact and bring about effective change.
+Today's youth is obviously requested to not only understand the interconnected world in which they live and the complexities of the global challenges faced but also see a way forward and become competent to interact and bring about effective change.

-Each OPEDUCA is regarded to exist in continues connection and exchange with other regions, underpinning a local-to-global learning space driven by student exchanges and cooperative learning-processes.
-Obviously these are intended to enrich the learning with cultural, social, historical and geographical aspects, support language-development, presentation-skills and most profoundly the development of personality in the light of world citizenship.
+Each OPEDUCA is regarded to exist in continuous connection and exchange with other regions, underpinning a local-to-global learning space driven by student exchanges and cooperative learning processes.
+Obviously, these are intended to enrich the learning with cultural, social, historical and geographical aspects, support language development, presentation skills and most profoundly the development of personality in the light of world citizenship.

 Each instrument and activity in OPEDUCA is set in a global perspective - the learning is not restricted to time and place, nor can it be obstructed by national or cultural borders.
-Learning is the best means to cross all borders that still divide humankind today and truly work towards a collective stewardship or our ecology and society.
+Learning is seen as the best means to cross each and every border that still divides humankind today, to truly work towards a collective stewardship of our ecology and society.
+Given its transdisciplinary community-based quality, the OPEDUCA Concept herewith seeks to provide a fundamental contribution to transformative education.

 Nothing goes in schooling when we don't re-invest in and structurally change the way we educate our next generation of teachers - an open door it seems, but a practice wished for not that easy to bring near since Universities and certainly Teacher Training institutes and -faculties appear to stay on a too-safe and thus dangerous pathway when it comes to innovation.